christianhbye/21cmVAE/README.rst

 Dependencies: python>=3.8, tensorflow>=2.5, h5py, jupyter, matplotlib, numpy, tqdm

-For developing: black, flake8, pytest
+For developing: black, flake8, pytest, tox

 To install 21cmVAE in a `virtual environment <https://docs.python.org/3/library/venv.html>`_ (recommended) with all required dependencies, do: